Juncus planifolius R.Br. APNI*

 Leaves basal, shorter than or occasionally equalling culms; blade flat, 1.5–11 mm wide; auricles absent; sheath pale brown, often pinkish tinged.
 Inflorescence terminal, diffuse or head-like, 2–12 cm long; flowers numerous, clustered at apex of branches, 5–30 per cluster and 3–20 (rarely to 70) clusters per inflorescence; involucral bract 1, well-developed, to 10 cm long, shorter than inflorescence.
 Tepals red-brown, mid-rib region often paler or occasionally tepals all straw-brown, with ± narrow hyaline margins; outer tepals 1.8–2.5 mm long, shorter than or equalling inner tepals; inner tepals often thickened near apex.
 Stamens 3, shorter than outer tepals; anthers 0.3–0.5 mm long.

 Capsule longer than or occasionally equalling outer tepals, ellipsoid to narrow-ellipsoid, obtuse to broad-acute, apiculate, golden brown to red-brown.

-Distribution and occurrence: Widespread in moist, sandy situations, from coastal districts west to the Pilliga Scrub.
+Distribution and occurrence: Widespread, from coastal districts west to the Pilliga Scrub.

 NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS, SWS, NWP